Many-body localization as a percolation phenomenon: Many-body clustering and the percolation threshold

-{\it MB clustering and the percolation threshold.} Perfect clustering means that the Anderson MB basis, $| \underline n \rangle $, may be split into disconnected sets (clusters) such that each MB eigenstate $| {\cal N} \rangle$ has a projection on a single cluster only.
+Perfect clustering means that the Anderson MB basis, $| \underline n \rangle $, may be split into disconnected sets (clusters) such that each MB eigenstate $| {\cal N} \rangle$ has a projection on only a single cluster.
 Such clustering can be univocally identified when $M_{\underline n,{ \cal N}}=\langle \underline n | {\cal N} \rangle$ is a block-diagonal matrix, whereby each block corresponds to a separate cluster.
 However, the eigenstates are typically sorted according to the energies, whereas the numbering of the MB basis is arbitrary.
 Therefore, in order to reveal such a block-diagonal structure, the rows and columns of $M_{\underline n,{ \cal N}}$ should be permuted accordingly.
-To this end, we apply a simple sorting algorithm, based on an observation that for the eigenstates $| {\cal N} \rangle$ and $| {\cal N}' \rangle$ which belong to different clusters,
+To this end, we apply a simple sorting algorithm, based on an observation that for the eigenstates $| {\cal N} \rangle$ and $| {\cal N}' \rangle$, which belong to different clusters,